underzero41/test/Hello_world.md

 * push (send) your local repository to remote (github.com).
 * Add changes from another machine.
 * pull (download) current version from remote repository.

+* fork interesting account.
+* git clone for our version.
+* add branch with changes
+* do all changes only in new branch
+* push (send) changes to gihub
+* on github shows pull request